Fish for the Freezer

 Upon arrival Kelley met us at the gravel airstrip and brought us five minutes across the village to the fishing lodge.
 The lodge was recently renovated and is pretty close to 5 star.
 It has room for twelve anglers with spacious rooms facing the ocean and mountains.
 Wildlife mounts cover the walls, on the 2nd level there is nice lounge area with picture windows overlooking the bay and a TV should you want to catch a game or the news.

 Lacey and I walked the beach and picked up some shells before we went in for coconut crusted salmon appetizers followed by a salad, chicken pasta dinner, and the best bananas foster I’ve ever had the privilege of eating.
-The stories rang in from todays catches by the other lodge guests of some nice kings caught and more lost along with a few big halibut.
+The stories rang in from today’s catches by the other lodge guests of some nice kings caught and more lost along with a few big halibut.
 Unfortunately our weather for the next few days looks rough but we will make the most of it!
 We are really looking forward to our three days here.

-Day One of Fishing
+Day One of Salmon Fishing on Kodiak Island

 The first morning was unfortunately one of the worst weather days Gary Sampson, the lodge owner/manager has ever seen in his 14 years!
 He’s only had a few days during that time that he didn’t get out with the boats.
 One of the main selling points of this lodge is the fact that they have the Sitkalidak straights and many bays so the boat captains can always find a comfortable spot to fish for their guests.
 We started the morning trolling for kings and the German gentleman Ernst who was fishing with us caught a small one.
 We saw a few blacktail deer and seals too.
 Then the weather got even worse so we had to head back in early.
 This day was an anomaly for weather.
 The other boat lost 2 kings in a short time and landed one 45lber!

-The boats they use are 28 ft heavy aluminum with twin V bows which allows a more comfortable ride and makes them incredibly sea worthy for their size.
+The boats they use are 28 ft heavy aluminum with Twin V bows which allows a more comfortable ride and makes them incredibly sea worthy for their size.
 The cabins have seating area for 5 and a small heater if needed and the back deck is ten feet by ten feet and allows plenty of working room to fish.
 The lodge also gears guests up with high quality Grundens rain suits for us to use while here.
 This makes it easy to just pack the few necessary items and clothes for the trip.
 All fishing gear etc is included you just need to show up ready to fish.

 Although it was an unlikely day I was impressed with the level of service we received and we had a great lodge to eat lunch in and hang out, play cards, and visit with the other guests.
 We also did a tour of town which has some neat history from the Russians first coming there to the 1964 earthquake that made a tsunami wipe out the entire village of Old Harbor.

-Day Two of Fishing
+Day Two of Salmon Fishing

 Woke up to much calmer water in the straights.
 It was just a riffle out there and a little rainy.
 Everyone was excited.
 The wind direction had changed from East to SW and would be half as windy as yesterday.
 The straits provide protection from many different wind directions.